Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/My contributions.md

 ![images](images/image39.png)

-## REMOVE THE AWARDS SECTION WITH CERTIFICATE SECTION
+## REMOVE THE AWARDS SECTION WITH THE CERTIFICATE SECTION
 ### We can edit this section by typing <div id="page-4" class="page four">
-Manual html scripting
+Manual HTML scripting

 ![images](images/image40.png)

 ## UPDATE EACH PROJECT ACCORDINGLY (MANUAL HTML SCRIPTING)
-### Removed all the default projects and replaced it with mine
+### Removed all the default projects and replaced them with mine

 ![images](images/image41.png)
-- Added all the certification according to certificates.
+- Added all the certifications according to the certificates.
 - Next, I removed the service section, blog section since this is my first portfolio

 ### We can edit this section by typing <section class="ftco-section ftco-hireme img"
 ![images](images/image42.png)

-## Next section similar but more details, such as address, phone number and website.
+## Next section similar but with more details, such as address, phone number and website.
 ### We can edit this section by typing <div class="row d-flex contact-info mb-5">
 ![images](images/image43.png)

 ## UPDATING HEADER AT THE END
 ### We can edit this section by typing <ul class="list-unstyled">
 ![images](images/image44.png)
-- Replace services at end of the page with relevant skills
+- Replace services at the end of the page with relevant skills

 ### We can edit this section by typing <div class="block-23 mb-3">
 ![images](images/image45.png)

-### Replaced the licensing of the page and used my licensing but credited colorlib for using their template
+### Replaced the licensing of the page and used my licensing, but credited colorlib for using their template
 ![images](images/image46.png)

 ## FIXING INCONSISTENT FONTS IN EDUCATION SECTION
 ### Manual CSS script
-Open ccs folder in the root folder then open style.css and scroll to the very bottom. h2 {
+Open the CCS folder in the root folder, then open style.css and scroll to the very bottom. h2 {
 font-weight: 700 !important;

-## LIVE TIME DISPLAY CLOCK (JAVA SCRIPT)
+## LIVE TIME DISPLAY CLOCK (JavaScript)
 ### Description
 A custom live digital clock was displayed on the site.
-This clock uses java scripting, and the clock updates every second using the function setInterval() and formats time using its built-in date object.
+This clock uses JavaScript, and the clock updates every second using the function setInterval() and formats time using its built-in Date object.

 #### In index.html add
 - <div id="clock">00:00:00</div>
-- Add it just below <body data-spy="scroll" data-target=".site-navbar-target" data-offset="300"> you can can edit this section by typing that scrip as well.
+- Add it just below <body data-spy="scroll" data-target=".site-navbar-target" data-offset="300">.
+You can edit this section by typing that script as well.

 #### Then in the <script> section at the bottom of the page (above </body>), add:
 For easy access you can type </body> using ctrl+f function